NENO Logo

 Search

-By default, entering a value in the search input will search for note titles that include all the words given.
-By entering a token prefix followed by a : before the actual search string, you can change that behavior.
+By default, entering a value in the search input will search for note titles that include all the given words.
+By entering a token prefix followed by a : before the actual search string, you can change this behavior.

 Token prefixes